Summary

 David Albert and others have pointed this out.
 Sean Carroll summed up the debate:

 Very roughly, there are two different kinds of questions lurking around the issue of “Why is there something rather than nothing?”
-One question is, within some framework of physical laws that is flexible enough to allow for the possible existence of either “stuff” or “no stuff” (where “stuff” might include space and time itself), Elliptical Galaxy NGC 4150why does the actual manifestation of reality seem to feature all this stuff?
+One question is, within some framework of physical laws that is flexible enough to allow for the possible existence of either “stuff” or “no stuff” (where “stuff” might include space and time itself), why does the actual manifestation of reality seem to feature all this stuff?
 The other is, why do we have this particular framework of physical law, or even something called “physical law” at all?
 Lawrence (again, roughly) addresses the first question, and David cares about the second, and both sides expend a lot of energy insisting that their question is the “right” one rather than just admitting they are different questions.
 Nothing about modern physics explains why we have these laws rather than some totally different laws, although physicists sometimes talk that way — a mistake they might be able to avoid if they took philosophers more seriously.

 Universe has always existed